-Easy tips and tricks for building your blog following.
+Easy tips and tricks for how to increase blog traffic.
 Whether you’re new blogging or are a seasoned blogger, there’s something here for everyone!

-Last week, I shared Part 1 of how to create a better craft blog.
+Last week, I shared Part 1 of blog ideas and how to create a better craft blog.
 Today, let’s dig a little deeper and talk about post promotion, monetization and more!